What Is Sociopathic Personality Disorder (SPD)?

 Once their assessments are complete, the provider may determine a diagnosis and will then suggest an appropriate treatment plan.

 Although SPD isn’t curable, a combination of psychotherapy and medication may help an individual manage their symptoms, enabling them to function more effectively within society and personal relationships.
 Medications such as antidepressants, antipsychotics, or mood stabilizers may be suggested, potentially in addition to some form of psychotherapeutic treatment.

 Little evidence exists to show that traditional cognitive behavioral therapy (CBT) methods are effective in treating SPD, although studies do suggest that it can be effective for treating other personality disorders.
 However, an individual may still benefit from getting therapeutic treatment for their symptoms, such as anger or addiction issues.

-Finally, it’s important to note that early intervention for those displaying signs of SPD in childhood may help in certain cases, according to research.
+Finally, it’s important to note that childhood intervention for those displaying signs of antisocial personality disorder may help in certain cases, according to research.
 Unlike some other mental health disorders, the intensity of symptoms from a personality disorder like SPD often decreases as the individual ages.
-In some cases, an individual who displayed troubling behavior in their youth—like harming animals or stealing, for instance—may outgrow these tendencies on their own because of physiological changes, the realization of consequences and social stigma for their behavior, or a combination of both.
+In some cases, an individual who displayed troubling behavior in their youth—like harming animals or breaking the law for personal gain, for instance—may outgrow these tendencies on their own because of physiological changes, the realization of consequences and social stigma for their behavior, or a combination of both.

 The Role Of Online Therapy